 24. Human Subject Consent.

-To the extent that Service Provider is required to provide Requester with cells, tissue, blood or any other bodily fluids collected from human subjects (“Donors”) as well as any derivatives thereof (“Human Substances”), Service Provider represents and warrants that to the extent any consent or authorization is required by Applicable Laws, or by applicable policy or other approval authority, i.e. from the applicable Research Ethics Committee and/or Institutional Review Boards, to be obtained in connection with the collection, maintenance or transfer of the Human Substances, such informed consent from Donors or authorization was or will be obtained as required, prior to transfer to Requester, for Requester’s use and/or the further use of such Human Substances in research projects such as the Services hereunder.
-Service Provider represents and warrants to Requester and Science Exchange that the provision of Human Substances and any Personal Data that is linked or linkable to a Donor, to Requester for research purposes is consistent with the signed informed consent or authorization previously secured or to be secured.
-Accordingly, Service Provider represents and warrants that each Donor from whom Requester shall receive Human Substances has signed a valid consent form, in compliance with all Applicable Laws.
+To the extent that Service Provider is required to provide Requester with cells, tissue, blood or any other bodily fluids collected from human subjects (“Donors”) as well as any derivatives thereof (“Human Substances”), Service Provider represents and warrants that to the extent any consent or authorization is required by Applicable Laws, or by applicable policy or other approval authority, (i.e. from the applicable Research Ethics Committee and/or Institutional Review Boards, HIPAA or GDPR), to be obtained in connection with the collection, maintenance or transfer of the Human Substances, such informed consent from Donors or authorization was or will be obtained as required, prior to transfer to Requester, for Requester’s use and/or the further use of such Human Substances in research projects such as the Services hereunder.
+Service Provider represents and warrants to Requester and Science Exchange that the provision of Human Substances and any Personal Data that is linked or linkable to a Donor, to Requester for research purposes is consistent with the signed informed consent or authorization previously secured, or to be secured.
+Accordingly, Service Provider represents and warrants that each Donor from whom Requester shall receive Human Substances has signed a valid consent form and such consent form shall (I) be in compliance with all Applicable Laws, (II) ensure that consent is freely given, specific and informed and (III) be stored by Service Provider for a period as required by Applicable Laws.
 Such consent forms shall be provided to Requester and/or Science Exchange upon request.
-Furthermore, Service Provider represents and warrants that (a) it has the right to transfer the Human Substances to Requester; (b) there are no third party claims of ownership or other rights to the Human Substances; (c) the Human Substances were and/or will be collected, and have been and/or will be maintained in accordance with all Applicable Laws, including laws relating to the acquisition of informed consent or authorization, and in accordance with all applicable regulations; (d) to the extent that the collection of such Human Substances was or will be funded in whole or in part with funds from a third party (e.g., a government agency, a commercial sponsor), the transfer of the Human Substances to Requester is not inconsistent with the terms of any agreement between the Service Provider and such third party; and (e) the Human Substances will be provided in an anonymized manner and Service Provider will not disclose or otherwise make available to Requester any Personal Data of Donors (including, without limitation, any medical, physical, mental, genetic, biometric, social, mental, health or sexual data), give access to Requester to any code allowing identification of Donors or upload any Personal Data of Donors to the Science Exchange Platform.
+Furthermore, Service Provider represents and warrants that (I) it has the right to transfer the Human Substances to Requester; (II) there are no third party claims of ownership or other rights to the Human Substances; (III) the Human Substances were and/or will be collected, and have been and/or will be maintained in accordance with all Applicable Laws, including laws relating to the acquisition of informed consent or authorization, and in accordance with all applicable regulations; (IV) to the extent that the collection of such Human Substances was or will be funded in whole or in part with funds from a third party (e.g., a government agency, a commercial sponsor), the transfer of the Human Substances to Requester is not inconsistent with the terms of any agreement between the Service Provider and such third party; and (V) the Human Substances will be provided in an anonymized manner and Service Provider will not disclose or otherwise make available to Requester any Personal Data of Donors (including, without limitation, any medical, physical, mental, genetic, biometric, social, mental, health or sexual data), give access to Requester to any code allowing identification of Donors or upload any Personal Data of Donors to the Platform.
 In the event that Requester provides Human Substances to Service Provider, Service Provider represents and warrants that it will not undertake any actions to determine Personal Data and it will handle, maintain and store Human Substances in accordance with this Agreement and all Applicable Laws.